Australian Railway Models 38 Class Steam Locomotive

 - Can play up to 10 different sounds simultaneously

-- Motor settings and sound volumes tuned to specifically suit the Eureka 38 Class Locomotive Model
+- Motor settings and sound volumes tuned to specifically suit the ARM 38 Class Locomotive Model using the DCC Solutions speaker

 - Individual sounds slots and master sound volumes can be adjusted by the user to suit personal requirements